AIMS.Guide

 What comes after UCAS for medicine applications?

 As soon as mid-October, Med schools will begin deciding which applicants will be asked to go to an interview.
 You should start hearing from universities if you’ve been offered an interview around a few months from submitting.
-Interviews usually take place between December-March.
+Interviews usually take place between late November-March.
 You will be contacted by the medical school to arrange a date and time for the interview.
 After the interview period, a medical school will usually send out its final conditional offers within a month or so.

 Once you’ve got all your offers, you have to pick 2 to commit to attending, the ‘firm’ and ‘insurance’.
 It will be assumed that, provided you meet the conditional requirements, you will go to your firm choice.
 If you miss the firm requirements, then you will be enrolled on the insurance course.
 If you miss both requirements then you’ll be made eligible for clearing.